Nextdoor behavioral diagnosis

 Design Solution Overview

-Below are the top 3 prioritized experiments to drive the target behavior (create a post within 5 minutes of onboarding), ordered from lowest to highest complexity.
+Below are the top 3 prioritized experiments to drive the target behavior (create a post within 5 minutes of onboarding), ordered from lowest to highest complexity of implementation.

 Experiment 1: